 Build a multi-purpose DIY Farmhouse Table with a reverse drop leaf serving two purposes: Large, console table to Rustic Dining Table with seating for ten!

 We recently made over our formal dining room into a multi-purpose room.
 We wanted to design a space incorporating both a formal room and a playroom for our kids.
 One of the easiest ways to achieve this is to use multi-purpose furniture.
 We wanted a large, rustic dining table able to accommodate our family on holidays and other special occasions but wanted the table to be out of the way the majority of the time leaving more space for play.
 In other words, a console table that can flip out into a full-sized dining table.
-A DIY Farmhouse Table with a reverse Drop Leaf was precisely what we needed!
+A DIY Farmhouse Table with a reverse Drop Leaf was precisely what we needed and is now one of our favorite furniture DIYS!

 Few plans fit our requirements, especially with drop leaves.
 However, I found inspiration in a table made by Coldren Design and came across Ana White’s 4×4 Truss Beam Table plans which we used for the base.
 With a bit of adjustment, we built the table of our dreams; A trestle-based, reverse drop-leaf leaf DIY Farmhouse Table with recessed, exposed hinges.